angelamchoi/card-game/README.md

 - Positioning Random Pictures
 	- This part was challenging for me.
 	- I used Fisher Yates Algorithm to help me randomly position my cards.
 Although it was challenging.
 I love this algorithm!
-- Locating
+- Locating image source for the new array
 - Start small and then scale up
-	- I learned that I need to start small with 4 cards and make it work.
+	- I had a very ambitious goal of having 16 cards.
+I quickly learned that I need to start small with 4 cards and make everything work.
+Then, I can apply the same principles on a larger scale.

 ### 5. Contents of the Working Version
 The working version of the card matching game consists of the following: